rtCamp/Frappe-Manager/docs/commands/update.md

 * `--redis-queue`: Point the bench's queue and realtime at an external redis, e.g. redis://r.example:6379/1.
 Independent of the cache.
 * `--no-redis-cache`: Bring the framework cache back to fm's own per-bench redis container, leaving the queue as it is.
 * `--no-redis-queue`: Bring the queue and realtime back to fm's own per-bench redis container, leaving the cache as it is.
+* `--abandon-queued`: Switch the redis queue even though jobs are still pending, leaving them on the old server instead of pausing producers and waiting for the backlog to drain.
+Those jobs are never run.
 * `--no-redis`: Bring BOTH sides back to fm's own per-bench redis containers.
 * `--db-ca`: Reinstall the external database CA after a rotation: the site PEM, the bench ca-bundle.pem the dumps use, and the recorded path are refreshed together.
 * `--dry-run`: Print what would change and exit without touching the bench.